Cornell-MAE-UG/fa25-portfolio-liliananasrallah/index.md

      class="profile-image">

-My name is Liliana Nasrallah, and I am a senior Mechanical Engineering major at Cornell University. blah blah blah
+My name is Liliana Nasrallah, and I am a senior Mechanical Engineering major at Cornell University.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.